4 DAYS FROM $1,199

-Fly home from London or stay a while longer with our optional post-trip extension
+Fly home from Edinburgh or stay a while longer with our optional post-trip extension

 This morning you’ll be transferred to the airport for your return flight home if you purchased your airfare through Vantage.
-Or, opt to enrich your journey with our optional post-trip extension in London.
+Or, opt to enrich your journey with our optional post-trip extension in Edinburgh.

 Important Notice: The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Tour Director or regional expert.

 Please Note: Port-of-call orientation walking tours are subject to change based on port time and weather conditions